Visit Cape Town And Discover South Africa's Charming Mother City

 My Citi Shuttle Bus

-Cape Town recently benefitted from the introduction of the MyCiti shuttle buses.
-These buses take you from the airport into the city centre.
+These buses take you from the airport to the city centre.
 They also operate on a variety of routes in and around the city.

 Uber